-PEOPLE & COMMUNITY Development Embed community wealth building principles in economic development activity, including commitment to progressive procurement, localism and retention of wealth within the local economy.
-Support community ownership of assets and community led economic development projects.
-Encourage communities to take forward opportunities through the Planning (Scotland) Act 2019 for the establishment of Local Place Plans.
-Deliver the Uist Repopulation Zone and Resettlement Programme.
-COMMUNITY Skills and Talent Support community ownership of assets and community led economic development projects.
-Encourage communities to take forward opportunities through the Planning (Scotland) Act 2019 for the establishment of Local Place Plans.
-Encourage communities to take forward opportunities through the Planning (Scotland) Act 2019 for the establishment of Local Place Plans. establishment of Local Place Plans.
-Deliver the Uist Repopulation Zone and Resettlement Programme.
-Attraction • Support delivery of the Islands Deal funded 'Talented' Programme in the Outer Hebrides, with a particular focus on Green Jobs opportunities and skills gaps.
-Deliver accredited skills and training to meet employer and workforce needs, particularly targeted at younger people.
+PEOPLE & Community Led • Embed community wealth building principles in economic development activity, including commitment to COMMUNITY Development progressive procurement, localism and retention of wealth within the local economy. • Support community ownership of assets and community led economic development projects. • Encourage communities to take forward opportunities through the Planning (Scotland) Act 2019 for the establishment of Local Place Plans.
+Skills and Talent Deliver the Uist Repopulation Zone and Resettlement Programme Attraction • Support delivery of the Islands Deal funded 'Talented' Programme in the Outer Hebrides, with a particular focus on Green Jobs opportunities and skills gaps. • Deliver accredited skills and training to meet employer and workforce needs, particularly targeted at younger people.
 Support provision in areas such as childcare to enable labour market participation.
 Develop an integrated approach to Talent Attraction area promotion with HIE.
 INFRASTRUCTURE Housing Deliver the Outer Hebrides Local Housing Strategy and Strategic Housing Investment Plan.
 Support innovation in local housing design and construction, tenure, ownership and financing models.
-Transport • Implementation of the Local Transport Strategy to secure affordable, reliable and high quality external and inter-island transport links.
-Digital Lobby for the acceleration of R100 in the Outer Hebrides. • Engage with the development and rollout of other investment in Scotland's digital infrastructure to ensure Outer Hebrides parity in future coverage.
+Transport Implementation of the Local Transport Strategy to secure affordable, reliable and high quality external and inter-island transport links.
+Digital Lobby for the acceleration of R100 in the Outer Hebrides.
+0 Engage with the development and rollout of other investment in Scotland's digital infrastructure to ensure Outer Hebrides parity in future coverage.
 Inward Support major infrastructure investment, such as proposals for Deep Water Terminal South.
 Investment • Work with HIE to support a long-term vision for Arnish and ongoing activity at the Arnish Fabrication Yard.
 Develop an integrated response to inward investment opportunities with HIE.
-External funding Maximise funding to the islands from external funding sources and achievement of leverage, including and Policy delivery of the Islands Growth Deal and the Community Renewal Partnership. • Explore alternative financing mechanisms for investment priorities, including SNIB, National Wealth Fund, private sector and philanthropic.
-Seek to influence the direction of future funding schemes and lobby for devolved decision making Update previous work on piloting potential fiscal measures and derogations within the islands and promote in discussions with UK and Scottish Government.
+External funding • Maximise funding to the islands from external funding sources and achievement of leverage, including and Policy delivery of the Islands Growth Deal and the Community Renewal Partnership.
+Explore alternative financing mechanisms for investment priorities, including SNIB, National Wealth Fund, private sector and philanthropic.
+Seek to influence the direction of future funding schemes and lobby for devolved decision making • Update previous work on piloting potential fiscal measures and derogations within the islands and promote in discussions with UK and Scottish Government.